 It's hard out here for Huawei.
 The Chinese company is responsible for many great phones, but it's rarely given its due credit.
-Whether or not the Mate 10 Pro .changes this can't be predicted, but Huawei has done its part: The Mate 10 is a standout phone, one that's several hundred dollars cheaper than competition from Samsung, Google and Apple -- and even shaves down the price of Huawei's own superpowered
+Whether or not the Mate 10 changes this can't be predicted, but Huawei has done its part: The Mate 10 is a standout phone, one that's several hundred dollars cheaper than competition from Samsung, Google and Apple -- and even shaves down the price of Huawei's own superpowered Mate 10 Pro.

 The phone is powered by Huawei's estate-made Kirin 970 processor, which offers grunt in line from what you'd get from Qualcomm's premium Snapdragon 835 chip.
 Its beautiful 5.9-inch screen pops thanks to a 2,560x1,440-pixel resolution and the phone's slim bezels.
 Finally, those dual cameras shoot great pictures (see more below).

 It's got its flaws, namely Huawei's imperfect EMUI software that rides on top of Android 8.0 Oreo.
-Plus, the camera, while impressive, falls a little shy of theand new range.
+Plus, the camera, while impressive, falls a little shy of the Pixel 2 and new iPhone 8 range.
 But that's much easier to forgive when you factor in price.
 The Mate 10 retails for AU$899 in Australia, which converts to roughly $685 in the US and £520.

 But therein lies a real issue: Right now, the Mate 10 is not officially available in the US or UK.
-Its bigger brother, the Mate 10 Pro, is getting a UK release, and there are, but there are no such plans for the Mate 10.
+Its bigger brother, the Mate 10 Pro, is getting a UK release, and there are rumours of it coming to AT&T in the US early next year, but there are no such plans for the Mate 10.

 But still, if you're after a premium phone but find what's out there a little too expensive, the Mate 10 is worth it.

-Phones out of Chinese companies, more famous phones, most commonly iPhones.
+Phones out of Chinese companies often look too much like other, more famous phones, most commonly iPhones.
 The Huawei Mate 10 doesn't have this problem.
 Its design is distinct, thanks mainly to it being kind of fat -- it's a wide phone, but that's a good thing.
 It helps the phone feel different, and its extra surface area makes it less flimsy than other phones.

 However, like many big-screen phones, the Mate 10 may be a challenge if your hands are on the smaller size.
 Huawei gives you some help here, with a few different navigation options.
 There's a navigation dock, like the iPhone's Assistive Touch, which is a circle on your screen that acts as a toggle for you to go back or return to the home page.
 Then there's the option to remove the virtual home, back and overview buttons from the screen, and instead integrate them into the physical home button.
 I personally didn't use these options, but they're nice to have.